greyshirtguy/Pro7SimplePresentationLoop/README.md

 ```
 4. Setup the computer to open this file in a web-browser, full-screen at startup.

-As far as I can tell, it will download the images once and cache them until the webpage is reloaded (or the presentation changes)
+I have aimed to make sure that it will download the images once and cache them until the webpage is reloaded (or the presentation changes)

-TODO: Make robust!
+TODO: Explore and perhaps make it robust!